galchapman/FTC18833-20210-Freight-Frenzy/README.md

 The first one is the [Subsystems](#Subsystems), each subsystem is responsible for controlling the robot hardware, And is used as a layer between the Commands and the hardware.

-The second one is commands, for each functionality of our robot we use a command that defined that behavior.
+The second one is commands, for each functionality of our robot we use a command that defines it's behavior.
 Just like all access to a hardware device is through a Subsystem every usage of a subsystem other then initialization is through a command. for example our [drive](TeamCode/src/main/java/org/firstinspires/ftc/teamcode/commands/drive/TankDriveCommand.java).